openvinotoolkit/open_model_zoo/demos/object_detection_demo_faster_rcnn/README.md

     -m "<path>"               Required.
 Path to an .xml file with a trained model.
       -l "<absolute_path>"    Required for CPU custom layers.
 Absolute path to a shared library with the kernel implementations.
       -c "<absolute_path>"    Required for GPU custom kernels.
 Absolute path to the .xml file with the kernel descriptions.
     -d "<device>"             Optional.
-Specify the target device to infer on; CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
+Specify the target device to infer on (the list of available devices is shown below).
+Default value is CPU.
+Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
-    -pc                       Optional.
-Enables per-layer performance report
-    -niter "<integer>"        Optional.
-Number of iterations.
-Default value is 1 -bbox_name "<string>"     Optional.
+    -bbox_name "<string>"     Optional.
 The name of output box prediction layer.
 Default value is "bbox_pred" -proposal_name "<string>" Optional.
 The name of output proposal layer.
 Default value is "proposal" -prob_name "<string>"     Optional.
 The name of output probability layer.
 Default value is "cls_prob"